Glossary of Formal Languages and Compilation

 O

-• Flag (BP3): a named counter with global scope that conditions and modifies the application of grammar rules.
+• Flag (BP3): a named global-scope counter that conditions and modifies the application of grammar rules.
 Combines the roles of guard (test) and effect (modification).

 • Multi-pass evaluation